-Regarding the pulse phase, the neutron star emits X-rays via two nearly opposite pencil-like beams.
-One beam is above the orbital plane and the other below, with the beam below the plane emitting significantly stronger X-rays.
-During MHS, both beams are visible, so the pulse profile in MHS actually contains two peaks, although the weaker peak is blended with the background.
-During SHS, the ADAF is large enough to occult the lower beam, leaving only the weak upper beam visible.
+Regarding the pulse phase, the neutron star emits X-rays via two nearly opposite pencil-like beams, with the neutron star's rotating axis at an angle of around $70^\circ$ or so ( note: only a guess rather than from a simulation) with respect to the opposite beam direction.
+Both beams pass line of sight (LOS), with the strong beam pointing at the observer while the weaker beam pass above with its edge touch the LOS.
+Beam's opening angle is about $80^\circ$ as indicated by the width of pulse profile \citet{deeter1998}.
+During MHS, ADAF is small, both beams are visible, so the pulse profile in MHS actually contains two peaks, although the weaker peak is blended with the background.
+During SHS, the ADAF is large enough to occult the strong beam, leaving only the weak upper beam visible.
 As a result, the pulse profile in SHS exhibits a weak peak shifted by half a cycle.
 Fig. 4 in \citet{deeter1998} exactly illustrates this scenario.
 Moreover, the peak flux of the SHS pulse is indeed lower than the flux at the same pulse phase in MHS, indicating that the weak pulse peak is mixed with the background in MHS.
-The occultation of the lower beam has also been invoked in warped disk models to explain the pulse shape, but such models require a very complicated combination of the outer and inner parts of the warped disk, carefully tuned to reproduce the observations \citep{blum2000,scott2000}.
+The occultation of the strong beam has also been invoked in warped disk models to explain the pulse shape, but such models require a very complicated combination of the outer and inner parts of the warped disk, carefully tuned to reproduce the observations \citep{blum2000,scott2000}.